A Lot of Exciting Changes Happening at Good Works Auto Repair!

-*Offer only available for month of October.
+*Offer valid up to $200.
+Offer only available for month of December.
 Offer cannot be combined with any other offer.
 Appointment required.

 Introducing our “Earn As You Go Rewards Card”

 We are now offering a reloadable rebate card that you can use towards any future auto service.

 Every Time you spend $100 or more on auto service, you will receive 5% back that will be loaded back onto your “Earn as You Go” card.
 This credit can be used on any future service on any vehicle you have.
 Bring the card with you every visit to add and save up for use later down the road!
 Think of it as our way of giving back to you for being so loyal to us!
 We appreciate you!

 It’s easy!
 The next time you come in, if you spend over $100, you will be automatically enrolled and we’ll give you your preloaded card on the spot!
 There’s nothing more you need to do!”

 5% rebate is calculated on the subtotal (before taxes & fees).
 Lost or stolen cards cannot be replaced.
 Not redeemable for cash.